Plan on Spending a Night or Two

 Day Two Itinerary

+Day two of the best wine tasting weekend getaway you’ll take might just be better than day one!
+We'll let you decide, though.
 Wake up, hydrate and head back to Orcutt to enjoy a #SantaMariaStyle brunch at Far Western Tavern for some contemporary California ranch cuisine.
-Then, choose a designated driver as you head out to the Foxen Canyon Wine Trail to spend the another day exploring more vineyards in the Santa Maria Valley.
+Then, choose a designated driver as you head out to the Foxen Canyon Wine Trail to spend another day exploring more vineyards in Santa Maria Valley.

-Deep in the heart of the Foxen Canyon Wine Trail, you’ll find Riverbench’s craftsman style tasting room in the middle of their estate vineyard.
+Deep in the heart of the Foxen Canyon Wine Trail, you’ll find Riverbench Winery, featuring a craftsman style tasting room in the middle of their estate vineyard.
 Here, you can sample various clones of Pinot Noir from historic vines planted in 1973.
 The vineyard is planted on the steep river bank known as the Santa Maria Bench and gives you a real sense of the unique geography of the valley.
-Try the Pommard Pinot Noir, made of an old world Burgundian clone, for something more assertive and sophisticated or the the Bedrock Chardonnay for a glimpse of unadulterated Chardonnay, with no oak at all.
+Try the Pommard Pinot Noir, made of an old world Burgundian clone, for something more assertive and sophisticated or the Bedrock Chardonnay for a glimpse of unadulterated Chardonnay, with no oak at all.
+After all, only the best wine weekend getaways give you both a beautiful view and an array of varietals fit for any palate.

 Make the scenic drive to the rustic Rancho Sisquoc Winery and explore Santa Maria Valley culture and wine together.
-Rancho Sisquoc is part of a Mexican land grant back in 1852, prior to that, the Chumash Indians called the area Sisquoc or gathering place.
+Rancho Sisquoc is part of a Mexican land grant back in 1852.
+Prior to that, the Chumash Indians called the area Sisquoc, or gathering place.
 Today, the winery grows more than 300 acres of grapes to make their exquisite wines and is indeed a gathering place for those who love wine and the beautiful landscape along the Sisquoc river.
+This is a spot you definitely don't want to miss on your wine tasting weekend getaway!

 Your next vineyard is Foxen Winery, a sustainable, solar-powered winery that’s been growing grapes for more than 30 years.
 The “Foxen Boys,” Bill Wathen and Dick Doré, have been making wine together since 1985.
 Since that time, their dedication has remained the same: the creation of small production, sustainably farmed, vineyard focused wines.
 One of the most recognized names of the Santa Maria Valley, Foxen Winery offers more than six types of wines.
-The Santa Maria Valley Pinot Noir is a fantastic representation of the area style.
+The Santa Maria Valley Pinot Noir is a fantastic representation of the area style, making it the perfect last-sip on your wine tasting weekend getaway adventures.

-Keep making your way a bit south until you find yourself at Bell’s in Los Alamos for a late lunch.
+Keep making your way a bit south until you find yourself at Bell’s in Los Alamos for a late lunch or early dinner.
 This French-inspired bistro menu includes plates like handmade pasta, steak frites, rotisserie chicken and salads.
 A late lunch or early dinner is best on Sundays as Bell’s closes at 5:00 p.m.

-Now you’re just in time to catch a spectacular sunset from Cambria Winery.
+To end your already fabulous wine tasting weekend getaway, you should have just enough time to catch a spectacular sunset at Cambria Winery.
 With gorgeous valley views and a sneak peek at the barrel room from inside the tasting room, you can get a great sense of winemaking at Cambria.
 Sip on their delicious Chardonnays from the region while learning about the 200 years of farming history at this beautiful estate.
 The single vineyard designate Katherine’s Vineyard is a beautiful, classic style Chardonnay.

 Eat, Drink and Do More